tufts-digital-collections-archives/aspace-cuid-plugin/README.md

 If you would like to build the sequence in a slightly different way, you can modify the AppConfig[:cuid_generator] setting in the config.rb file.
-This just to be a proc that returns a proc that accecpts the json for the archival_object.
+This just needs to be a proc that returns a proc that accepts the json for the archival_object and returns a string.

 ```
   AppConfig[:cuid_generator] = proc do